nginxinc/nginx-controller-lab/docs/class1/module1/lab2.rst

 Lab 2 - NGINX Controller Resiliency
 ############################################

 The goal of this lab is to add another host as a third member to an NGINX Controller cluster.

+In production it is common to want resiliency to our services.
+With Controller that is achieved by horizontal scaling / running multiple instances, just in the case one was to fail for any reason.
+Resilient deployments can also be required as part of compliance or regulatory requirements.
+This capability enables running multiple Controllers with ease.

 ..
 IMPORTANT::
    - Estimated completion time: 15 minutes